zediek/taskblade/README.md

 - Built with Flask, Bootstrap, and pure threading magic
 - Inspired by the need for efficient, customizable testing across real-world accounts

+---

+## 🙌 Why I Shared This

+This project was built out of necessity — I had limited tools but wanted a better workflow for testing APIs across multiple users.

+I’m sharing it for free, with no donation links, no paid versions — just as a contribution to the community.

+If it helps you, feel free to use or improve it.
+That’s enough thanks.